How to grind tobacco at home. Drying tobacco at home

 Green tobacco leaves do not ferment, but rot.

-The fact that it is the easiest for beginner tobacco growers.
+Because it is the easiest for beginner tobacco growers.

 Tobacco fermentation conditions